 Shoes are the hardest part of onebagging!

-I’m a big fan Vivo Barefoot minimal shoes for travel because take up way little space and often have multiple uses.
+I’m a big fan of Vivo Barefoot minimal shoes for travel because take up way little space and often have multiple uses.
 Vivo Barefoot hiking boots roll up into your suitcase too.

 River sandals are also great.
 I have a low-profile pair of black sandals that I can hike in, wear around town, go river rafting, and even out on the town in.